Many of us local guides are native New Yorkers and have fond memories of running through the aisles of FAO Schwarz looking for our favorite toys.

-FAO Schwarz is located in Rockefeller Plaza along 49th Street, between Fifth and Sixth Aves.
-We recommend using this Google Maps link for directions to FAO Schwarz.
+FAO Schwarz is located in Rockefeller Plaza along 49th Street, between Fifth Avenue and Sixth Avenue (map).

-TIP: If you are here during the holiday season, you must check out the giant Rockefeller Christmas Tree right next to FAO Schwarz.
-See our post for more details, Rockefeller Center Christmas Tree.
+TIP: If you are here during the holiday season, you must check out the giant Rockefeller Center Christmas Tree right next door.

-If you aren't sure that Top of the Rock is the view you want, read our post comparing the 3 best observatory decks: Empire State Building, Top of the Rock, or One World Trade Center Observatory?
+If you aren't sure that Top of the Rock is the view you want, read our post comparing NYC's five observation decks.

-Located right across the street from Rockefeller Center, this historic and impressive cathedral is worth a pop in.
+Located right across the street from Rockefeller Center, this historic and impressive cathedral is worth a visit.
 You can also take a free St. Patrick’s Cathedral Tour.

 Just two blocks away, this is one of the premier modern art museums in the world.
 Here's how you can visit it for free!
 Check out our MoMA post for the details.

 1862: The year that Frederick August Otto Schwarz’s toy store opened its doors in Baltimore, under the name Toy Bazaar.

 1870: Frederick moves to New York City and opens a store at 765 Broadway in Greenwich Village.
 In 1880, the store name was officially changed to FAO Schwarz.

 1985: FAO Schwarz became the first U.S. retailer to sell the Nintendo Entertainment System (NES) in 1985.